Trastuzumab Rezetecan Shows Promise in HER2-Expressing GI Cancers

 The novel HER2-targeted antibody-drug conjugate (ADC) trastuzumab rezetecan (SHR-A1811) showed meaningful antitumor activity with manageable toxicity in patients with HER2-expressing advanced gastric cancer or gastroesophageal junction adenocarcinoma (GC/GEJ) and colorectal cancer (CRC), according to phase 1 trial results published in the Journal of Clinical Oncology.1

-Gastric and colorectal cancers represent a substantial share of global cancer deaths, and HER2 has emerged as a clinically relevant target in both settings.2 While trastuzumab-based regimens have long anchored first-line treatment for HER2-overexpressing GC/GEJ, second- and later-line options have historically been limited.3 Accordingly, researchers decided to investigate trastuzumab rezetecan, which links a humanized HER2-targeting antibody to a DNA topoisomerase I inhibitor via a cleavable tetrapeptide linker.
-This design intended to concentrate cytotoxic activity at the tumor while limiting off-target exposure.4
+Gastric and colorectal cancers represent a substantial share of global cancer deaths, and HER2 has emerged as a clinically relevant target in both settings.2 Although trastuzumab-based regimens have long anchored first-line treatment for HER2-overexpressing GC/GEJ, second- and later-line options have historically been limited.3 Accordingly, researchers decided to investigate trastuzumab rezetecan, which links a humanized HER2-targeting antibody to a DNA topoisomerase I inhibitor via a cleavable tetrapeptide linker.
+This design is intended to concentrate cytotoxic activity at the tumor while limiting off-target exposure.4

-Between March 2021 and August 2023, 100 patients were enrolled in the open-label phase 1 trial across 16 centers in China.
+Between March 2021 and August 2023, 100 patients were enrolled in the open-label phase 1 trial (NCT04513223) across 16 centers in China.
 Of the study population, 57 had HER2-expressing GC/GEJ and 43 had HER2-expressing CRC.
 Participants received trastuzumab rezetecan intravenously every 21 days at doses ranging from 3.2 to 8.0 mg/kg, following an i3+3 dose-escalation design.
 The primary end points were dose-limiting toxicity (DLT) and overall safety.

 Only 1 DLT occurred, a grade 4 platelet count decrease in the 8.0 mg/kg cohort, and 6.4 mg/kg every 3 weeks was ultimately selected as the recommended dose.
-Treatment-related adverse events (TRAEs) of grade 3 or higher were recorded in 66% of patients, most of which were hematologic in nature—namely neutropenia, decreased white blood cell counts, and anemia.
+Treatment-related adverse events (TRAEs) of grade 3 or higher were recorded in 66% of patients, most of which were hematologic: neutropenia, decreased white blood cell counts, and anemia.
 These events were generally reversible and managed through dose modifications or supportive care.

 Five percent of patients stopped treatment due to TRAEs, a discontinuation rate comparable to that seen with trastuzumab deruxtecan in similar populations.5 Notably, the rate of treatment-related interstitial lung disease was only 2%, meaningfully lower than the 9.6% to 26.4% reported with trastuzumab deruxtecan across various tumor types.1

 Efficacy results were encouraging across all 3 subgroups analyzed.
 In 40 patients with HER2-positive GC/GEJ, the objective response rate (ORR) was 45.0%, with a median progression-free survival (PFS) of 9.0 months and a median overall survival (OS) of 16.3 months.
 Among 12 patients with HER2 IHC 2+ and ISH-negative disease—a group with very few approved treatment options—the ORR was 25.0%, with a durable median PFS of 12.2 months.
-In 37 patients with HER2-positive CRC, the ORR reached 40.5%, with a median PFS of 9.5 months and a median OS of 22.7 months.
+In 37 patients with HER2-positive CRC, the ORR was 40.5%, with median PFS of 9.5 months and median OS of 22.7 months.

 According to the study authors, these outcomes compare favorably with prior data from other HER2-targeted ADCs in similar settings.
-In previously treated HER2-positive GC/GEJ, trastuzumab deruxtecan and disitamab vedotin have reported ORRs of 24.8% to 42.8%, median PFS of 4.1 to 5.6 months, and median OS of 7.9 to 12.5 months.1 In the CRC cohort, 2 phase II trials of trastuzumab deruxtecan demonstrated ORRs of 27.5% to 45.3% with a median OS of 13.4 to 15.5 months.1 Also of note, trastuzumab rezetecan’s efficacy appeared largely preserved regardless of prior HER2-targeted therapy exposure.
+In previously treated HER2-positive GC/GEJ, trastuzumab deruxtecan and disitamab vedotin have reported ORRs of 24.8% to 42.8%, median PFS of 4.1 to 5.6 months, and median OS of 7.9 to 12.5 months.1 In the CRC cohort, 2 phase 2 trials of trastuzumab deruxtecan demonstrated ORRs of 27.5% to 45.3% with a median OS of 13.4 to 15.5 months.1 Also of note, trastuzumab rezetecan’s efficacy appeared largely preserved regardless of prior HER2-targeted therapy exposure.

 The investigators acknowledged several limitations to their phase 1 study: the relatively small sample size inherent to a phase I design, restriction to Chinese clinical sites, and a GC/GEJ population predominantly with gastric (rather than gastroesophageal junction) primary tumors.